 The present value of future minimum lease payments in relation to the leasehold investment properties is not material.

-Contractual obligations not yet invoiced or paid, for the purchase, construction, development or enhancement of investment properties, amounted to £19.8 million at 31 March 2012 (2011 - £32.1 million).
-In both years these related principally to the refurbishment and extension of Africa House, WC2.
+Contractual obligations not yet invoiced or paid, for the purchase, construction, development or enhancement of investment properties, amounted to $\pounds13.2$ million at 31 March 2013 (2012 - $\pounds19.8$ million).

 10. Deferred Tax Assets and Liabilities